What Is Normal Aging? Signs & Changes

 • Something unusual from typical aging

-Common Signs of Normal Ageing
+Common Signs of Normal Aging

 Every person has their own experience of changes due to aging.
 Some common signs that people notice are: